phdfbk/phdfbk.github.io/opencalls/_posts/2019-06-09-unimilanomedicina.md

 ---
-title: JOINT PHD CALL WITH UNIVERSITY OF MILANO (Experimental and Clinical Pharmacological Sciences), ITALY
+title: JOINT PHD CALL WITH UNIVERSITY OF MILANO, ITALY
 layout: default
 topic: Experimental and Clinical Pharmacological Sciences
 number_of_positions: 1